How Your Baby’s Growth Spurts Affect Sleep and Feeding

 How Your Baby’s Growth Spurts Affect Sleep And Feeding

-You may already know that things like teething, illness, and sleep regressions can affect your baby’s sleeping and feeding schedule.
+You may already know that things like teething, illness, and sleep regressions can affect your baby’s schedule.
 But did you know that your baby will go through a series of growth spurts in the first year of life and that these can cause big disruptions in sleep and feeding?

 Baby Growth Spurts: When They Happen